exsquire/DO_pipe/README.md

 > ex.) sbatch --array=2,10,1337,1338 ./run.sh

+Or alternatively, use the failed.txt file produced by permUtil

+> ex.) sbatch --array=`cat failed.txt` ./run.sh

 See: https://slurm.schedmd.com/job_array.html for more details on array jobs.

 7. Download the following files from the project *./outputs* directory to your local *./scan-inputs* directory